Climate & Weather Patterns in Rock County

-The average growing season is 165 days, with the last freeze date as May 1 and the first fall date as October 13.
+The average growing season is usually 165 days, with the last freeze date near May 1 and the first fall date about October 13.
 Generally, the majority of the year's precipitation falls within the growing season.

 Prevailing winds within the Winter are from the West, while Southerly winds prevail during the Summer.
 March, April and November are considered the windiest months with average wind speeds of approximately 12 miles per hour.
 July and August are generally reported to be the least windy with reported averages of about nine miles per hour.